skp3214/Local-Cricket-Hub/readme.md

 # LOCAL CRICKET HUB🏏

 ## Project Overview
 **LOCAL CRICKET HUB** is a web application built with Django to manage local cricket tournaments.
-It allows users to register cricket clubs, manage teams, create tournaments (20 or 50 overs), generate match fixtures, and track scores.
+It allows users to register, create cricket clubs, manage teams, create tournaments (20 or 50 overs), generate match fixtures, and track scores.

 The goal is to provide a modern, scalable platform for local cricket enthusiasts to organize and participate in tournaments efficiently.
-Here's a more concise and structured version of your **Local Cricket Hub** project documentation:

 ---